Imagine Jade Gone

 “Oh, good morning.
 I hope I didn’t wake ya.”

 The triplets’ living room was large and open.
-Normally the sofa was placed almost in the middle, but it had been pushed closer to the entrance to make space for Brooke and Ava’s cots.
+Normally, the sofa was placed in the middle of the room; it had been pushed closer to the entrance to make space for Brooke and Ava’s cots.

-“And so is Jade…finally,” Ava said toward the screen door, looking at Jaden with an expression that Jaden couldn’t read.
+“So is Jade…finally.”
+Ava sat looking at Jaden through the screen door, with an expression that Jaden couldn’t read.

 Concern?
 Confusion?
 Contempt?